 Joints that can be affected include:

-Greater than 5% of the world’s population is afflicted by OA of the knee.
-Because of the high prevalence of knee OA, this disease ranks as either the top or second leading cause of disability.3
+A significant proportion of the world’s population is afflicted by OA of the knee, and the disease ranks as either the top or second leading cause of disability.7

 SYMPTOMS OF OA

 - A crackling sound when moving the joint

 Living with osteoarthritis can not only be painful, but also discouraging.
 Osteoarthritis is the most common cause of knee pain.
 Patients who think they may have OA should talk to their doctor.
 Although there is no cure for the disease, the sooner patients start treatment, the more manageable their OA may become, and the longer they may be able to delay surgery or total knee replacement.

 1. Loeser, R., MD.
 Age-Related Changes in the Musculoskeletal System and the Development of Osteoarthritis.
 Clin Geriatr Med.
 2010 Aug; 26(3): 371–386. doi: 10.1016/j.cger.2010.03.002.